haydensprinkle/100DaysOfCode/README.md

 Day 12 (01/12/2021)

     -Added code to display stats for tasks left, tasks completed, and total tasks to my to-do app, using vanilla js DOM manipulation

+Day 13 (01/13/2021)

+    -Added some basic layout and styling to weather app, not responsive yet -Played around with location and weather API's, nothing committed or pushed yet -Attempted to style my to-do app and make it responsive, but to no avail just yet.
+Still need more practice with CSS